[ Ver esta página en español ]

 Residential buildings with three or more residential units are required to create a policy on smoking and disclose it to tenants and prospective tenants.

 Building owners are responsible for choosing how to enforce tenant violations.

 Steps for Building Owners to Make a Building Smoke-free

 - Decide the policy.
 Do you want the entire building and all common areas to be smoke-free, or just apartments and indoor areas?
 You can involve residents in the process, possibly through a survey.
 Note, rent-regulated apartments may have special rules.

 - Educate residents.
 You must disclose your policy to all current and prospective tenants, either in writing or by posting the policy in a prominent location in the building.
 This notice should include:

 - Resources for quitting smoking

 - Enforce the rule.
-You should post signs, remove ashtrays and smoking litter, and start discussing the rule to prospective tenants.
+You should post signs, remove ashtrays and smoking litter, and start discussing the rule to current and prospective tenants.